andandandand/ImageAnalysisWithAlgorithmicInformation/README.md

 [![DOI](https://zenodo.org/badge/136833836.svg)](https://zenodo.org/badge/latestdoi/136833836)

-# Image Charaterization through Estimations of Algorithmic Information (Kolmogorov Complexity)
+# Image Charaterization through Layered Estimations of Algorithmic Information (Kolmogorov Complexity)

-A layered version of the Block Decomposition Method[1], serves as a descriptor of both weighted networks and grayscale or color images.
+A layered version of the Block Decomposition Method[1] ("Layered BDM"), serves as a descriptor of both weighted networks and grayscale or color images.
 This descriptor provides an estimate of Kolmogorov Complexity that's sensitive to morphological perturbative [2].
 To estimate the complexity of a grayscale texture, we quantize it and aggregate the estimated Kolmogorov complexity values of binary 4 x 4 squares, estimated through the Coding Theorem Method [3, 4].

 ### References
 [1] Hector Zenil, Santiago Hernández - Orozco, Narsis A.Kiani, Fernando Soler - Toscano, Antonio Rueda - Toicen, and Jesper Tegner "A Decomposition Method for Global Evaluation of Shannon Entropy and Local Estimations of Algorithmic Complexity", https://arxiv.org/abs/1609.00110